klustria/helidon-mp-ocivault-unittest/Lesson.md

 Test Doubles

 ## Overview
-In these practices, you create unit tests for a Helidon MP Application that uses oci vault sdk integration.  new Helidon MP service (or use one you already have from a previous lesson), modifying some existing classes and adding new ones to implement health checks, metrics, tracing, and logging features that are specific to your service.
-You also use built-in Helidon features and other products to see your changes in action.
+In these practices, you create unit tests for a Helidon MP Application that uses oci vault sdk integration.

-The observability lesson is divided into sections, and the observability practices follow that same pattern.
-You can approach the practices however you wish, but you might find it most useful to work on the practice for each observability feature immediately after going through the corresponding lesson for that feature.
-Common to All Practices in this Lesson

 ## Assumptions
 * JDK 11 is installed
 * IntelliJ IDEA is installed

 ## Prerequisite:
 Download this project.
 Note: The one they should download should not have the src/test directory as we will have to ask them